 i (paper) + 251+ i (paper) folios on paper, watermark, scissors, not in Piccard Online, scissors, 3684, Genoa, 1449, and Briquet 3664, Genoa, 1446, similar to Briquet 3685, Florence 1459-60, Naples, 1457, Rome 1470 and 1472, Lucca, 1465, and Venice, 1469 and 1472, early foliation in arabic numerals in ink top outer corner recto, complete (collation, i-xx12 xxi12 [-12, cancelled with no loss of text]), horizontal catchwords lower inside margin, quire signatures with a letter designating the quire and an arabic numeral the leaf, horizontal rules in ink, single vertical bounding lines in lead, justification, (259-8 x 173-2 mm.), written in two columns of fifty-eight to fifty-nine lines in a small regular cursive gothic hybrida script in dark brown ink, no rubrics (a few headings in text ink before major sections of the text), 3-line initials in red or blue with contrasting penwork in purple or red, five large initials (two 13-line: ff.
 54 and 141, three 16-line, ff.
 94v, 122v, 224r), initials are bright blue with decorative void spaces within the initial, infilled and on rectangular grounds filled with very fine red and blue penwork including foliate scrolls, edged in beads, with touches of gold-brown or sometimes green wash, f.
 1, large fourteen-line ILLUMINATED INITIAL WITH BORDER IN THE TOP AND INNER MARGINS, initial in burgundy and blue, on a polished gold ground, edged in black, with penwork tracery, with leafy acanthus extension continuing in the upper margin in burgundy, dark yellow, green and blue, with large gold balls with black hairlines or spikes, in the inner margin, a splendid REPRESENTATION OF THE SPHERES OF THE UNIVERSE in overlaid colored and painted circles (described in detail below), crackling to gold and slight flaking from edge of miniature, bottom or outer margins cut away from ff.
 68-9, 78, 116-17, 122, 129, 131- 32, 137, 140, and 250 (occasionally very slightly trimming the outermost line of text), f.
 1, slightly darkened, else excellent condition with notably broad margins, very clean and almost pristine, occasional light foxing and slight worming.
 CONTEMPORARY BLIND-STAMPED BINDING of brown leather over wooden boards, ruled with six sets of triple fillets forming two concentric frames stamped with leafy and ropework tools, separated by blank frames, and a rectangular central compartment with ropework within a circle, decorated overall with small circular plugs (a few possibly with traces of gilding), areas of corners and edges replaced and restored, modern rebacking, spine with five raised bands, two clasps remain, back cover, two modern straps and catches, fore edge lettered (s.
 XVII?), “Tratta dei Viniverso dio.”
 Dimensions 406 x 282 mm.

 This is a remarkably handsome large-format copy of one of William of Auvergne’s most significant works, distinguished by its extraordinary illumination of the spheres of the universe.
-It was owned by (and possibly written for), a member of the Papal curia, active in humanist circles in Rome.
+Its first owner was a member of the Papal curia, active in humanist circles in Rome.
 Known in forty-five manuscripts (none in the U.S.), this is the only copy in private hands.
-Copies of this text (still lacking a critical edition) are rarely available (two sales of manuscripts other than the present one are recorded in Schoenberg Database, 1947 and 1910).
+Manuscripts of this text (still lacking a critical edition) are rarely available (two sales of manuscripts other than the present one are recorded in Schoenberg Database, 1947 and 1910).

-Recent scholarship has uncovered the career of Philippus Barbarycus (Filippo Barbarigo), an important member of the Papal Curia, who frequented Roman humanist circles.
-A childhood friend of Pope Paul II (pope from 1464-1471), he was himself the author of humanist verses, and is known through various documents (including the appointment as Papal pronotary of Francesco Colonna, the possibly author of the Hypnertomachia), and letters (most recently see Colonna, 2011, pp. 51-58; also Kristeller, Iter, vol. I, p.
+Philippus Barbarycus (Filippo Barbarigo) was an important member of the Papal Curia, who frequented Roman humanist circles.
+A childhood friend of Pope Paul II (pope from 1464-1471), he was himself the author of humanist verses, and is known through various documents (including his appointment as Papal pronotary of Francesco Colonna, the possibly author of the Hypnertomachia), and letters (Colonna, 2011, pp. 51-58; Kristeller, Iter, vol. I, p.
 129, and II, p.
 365).
 The evidence suggests he was active in Rome c.
-1445-1484 (see Göllers, 1905, p.154, where he is mentioned in a document dated 1484).
+1445-1484 (Göllers, 1905, p.154).
 He is known to have owned a number of books besides this manuscript, including three incunables now in Milan, Biblioteca Trivulziana, Triv.
 Inc. B. 103, Triv.
 Inc. B. 104, and a copy of Cicero’s works printed by Sweynheym and Pannartz in 1471, Triv.
 Inc. B. 102/1-2, which he also gave to the Franciscans of Transtiber, and which includes a very similar ex-dono inscription.

 This manuscript is notable for the meticulous, and surpisingly numerous, corrections found throughout, both within the body of the text (over erasures), and in the margins.
 There are numerous pages where the majority of lines include corrections within the text.
 Whereas the text itself is copied in a thoroughly gothic script, the corrector’s script is a good humanist noting hand.
 On f.
 244v, there is evidence of a major error; an extensive passage is copied in the margin by the corrector, who then added “vacat” alongside the text copied by the scribe (in the wrong place) on f.
 245rv.
 It is interesting to speculate whether this manuscript is therefore evidence of a particularly good corrector, or a particularly poor scribe.
 A study of these extensive corrections would certainly be of interest; it seems possible that the text was corrected in Rome in the circle of Philippus Barbarycus.